Annabel Digance: After parliament

 In 2019, Digance had been an associate professor in health administration at Flinders University, with a focus on aged care and ethics.

 Annabel Digance and her husband Greg Digance were arrested on 14 April 2021 for allegedly blackmailing South Australian opposition leader, Peter Malinauskas.
-They are alleged to have threatened to make false accusations about Malinauskas if he did not orchestrate Digance's return to politics through a safe seat, a seat in the South Australian Legislative Council or the Australian Senate.
+They were alleged to have threatened to make false accusations about Malinauskas if he did not orchestrate Digance's return to politics through a safe seat, a seat in the South Australian Legislative Council or the Australian Senate.

 They appeared in the Adelaide Magistrates Court and were released on bail later the same day.
 The couple were refused permission to travel interstate without seeking formal permission each time.
 In October, a lawyer for Annabel Digance said his client would not be entering a plea and sought to have the case thrown out, saying that the case was a malicious prosecution by Malinauskas.
-In December, magistrate Simon Smart determined that there is a case to answer.
+In December, magistrate Simon Smart determined that there was a case to answer.
 Both Annabel and Greg Digance pleaded not guilty, and their first appearance in the District Court of South Australia was set for 11 March 2022, less than two weeks before the state election.

 Annabel and Greg Digance nominated as independent candidates for the Legislative Council under the label Independent Annabel Digance.
 They were unsuccessful, with a total of 2359 votes, the second-lowest of twenty groups on the ballot paper.

-On 11 March, both Annabel and Greg Digance pleaded not guilty to the charge and a trial date was set for May 2023, with ten days allowed to hear 23 witnesses.
+On 11 March, both Annabel and Greg Digance pleaded not guilty to the charges and a trial date was set for May 2023, with ten days allowed to hear 23 witnesses.
 Following the brief court appearance, Annabel Digance read a two-page statement calling on voters to vote for her.

+The charges against the Digances were withdrawn by the Director of Public Prosecutions in April 2023.